Mars Exploration Rover A, B (MER A, B / Spirit / Opportunity)

 MER A (Lander) [NASA]

-The MER (Mars Exploration Rover) mission will consist of two identical rovers, which will be large (~130 kg) vehicles based on the Athena Rover design that was originally considered for the Mars 2001 Lander mission.
+The MER (Mars Exploration Rover) mission consists of two identical rovers, which are large (~130 kg) vehicles based on the Athena Rover design that was originally considered for the Mars 2001 Lander mission.
 The Cruise configuration is based on the Mars Pathfinder spacecraft.
-The rovers will be landed using an airbag system similar to that used on Mars Pathfinder but without the stationary lander.
-The first landing is scheduled to take place on 4 January 2004 and the second 18 days later on 25 January.
+The rovers were landed using an airbag system similar to that used on Mars Pathfinder but without the stationary lander.
+The first landing took place on 4 January 2004 and the second 18 days later on 25 January.
 The two landing sites were chosen: Gusev Crater and Meridani Planum.
-The mission should last for at least 90 days each, until late April.
+The mission was to last for at least 90 days each, until late April.
 The rovers are designed to cover roughly 100 meters each Martian day, or sol (approximately 24 hours, 37 minutes).
 They carry a scientific packages which includes:

 • a panoramic camera (Pancam),